 Top tips for new apprentices

-That’s why we decided to write this guide for anyone who is thinking about an apprenticeship, either for themselves, a friend or a family member.
+This guide for anyone who is thinking about an apprenticeship for themselves, a friend or a family member.

 1. Keep an open mind